 Sun Exposure: Your Tattoo's Biggest Enemy

-For the first 2-3 weeks, keep your tattoo completely covered with loose, breathable clothing when you're outside.
-Once it's fully healed (usually 4-6 weeks), use high-SPF sunscreen (SPF 50+) whenever your tattoo will be exposed, even on cloudy days.
-UV rays go through clouds and bounce off sand and water, so you're getting more exposure than you think.
+Once your tattoo is fully healed (usually 4-6 weeks), use high-SPF sunscreen (SPF 50+) whenever it will be exposed, even on cloudy days.
+UV rays penetrate clouds and bounce off sand and water, so you're getting more exposure than you think.

 The Humidity Factor